-The Costume Collection is open weekly Thursdays from 7:30 to 9:30 pm.
-Otherwise, access is by by appointment only.
+Access to the Costume Collection is by appointment only.
 Appointments should be made at least 3 days in advance for viewing, pulling, or returning stock to and from the Collection.
 Fittings are not permitted on premises.

 Use and Treatment

 The individual who signs out the costumes is the guardian of those costumes from when they leave the Collection until they are returned.
 The individual renting the clothing should be the one who cares for and returns all costumes.
-It is his or her responsibility to make sure that all costumes are treated well by the company and crew, and not lost.
+It is their responsibility to make sure that all costumes are treated well by the company and crew, and not lost.